benfulcher/hctsa/README.md

 ### External packages and dependencies

-The following Matlab toolboxes are used by *hctsa* and are required for full functionality of the software.
+The following [Matlab toolboxes](https://mathworks.com/programs/nrd/matlab-toolbox-price-request.html?ref=ggl&s_eid=ppc_18665571802&q=matlab%20toolboxes%20price) are used by *hctsa* and are required for full functionality of the software.
-In the case that some toolboxes are unavailable, the *hctsa* software can still be used, but using a reduced set of time-series features:
+In the case that some toolboxes are unavailable, the *hctsa* software can still be used, but only a reduced set of time-series features will be computed.

 1. Statistics Toolbox
 2. Signal Processing Toolbox